rogerleecormier/rogerleecormier.github.io/docs/cloud-devops/index.md

 ---

 ### 🤖 AI-Augmented & Cloud Native Development
-**Stack:** GitHub Codespaces • GitHub Copilot • Claude • ChatGPT
+**Stack:** GitHub Codespaces • GitHub Copilot • Claude Sonnet 3.7 • ChatGPT-4o

-Leveraged AI and cloud-based developer environments to optimize backend automation and integration workflows.
-Used GitHub Codespaces to provision consistent, pre-configured dev environments for rapid iteration on Python and SuiteScript projects.
-Combined Copilot, Claude, and ChatGPT to scaffold code, debug, and accelerate internal tool development.
-AI was also used to draft internal documentation, explain API behaviors, and test edge-case scenarios.

-- Reduced environment setup time from hours to minutes via Codespaces
-- Automated low-level scripting tasks, reclaiming ~100 dev-hours/month
+Adopted an AI-first engineering workflow to accelerate automation and DevOps delivery.
+Used **GitHub Codespaces** to launch pre-configured, containerized environments—eliminating setup drift and reducing provisioning time from hours to minutes.

+Integrated multiple LLMs to optimize across the pipeline:

+- **Claude Sonnet 3.7** (via Copilot Chat and CLI) for multi-step reasoning, YAML/config generation, and API design patterns.
+- **ChatGPT-4o** for debugging, Markdown structuring, and parsing ambiguous or undocumented APIs.
+- **GitHub Copilot** for in-editor code suggestions, scaffolding utilities, and templating Python, SuiteScript, and PowerShell logic.

+AI tools were used across the SDLC—not just to write code, but to reason about it:

-- Accelerated delivery of finance automation tools and CI/CD optimizations
+- **Code Acceleration**: Cut delivery time of automation scripts and workflows by up to 5×.
+- **CI/CD Optimization**: Used LLMs to test, debug, and improve GitHub Actions pipelines.
+- **Self-Documenting Systems**: Generated context-aware code comments and developer onboarding docs.
+- **Edge-Case Validation**: Simulated logic paths and failure modes before production rollout.

+> These practices reclaimed over **100 developer-hours/month** and established AI as a core contributor in my DevOps stack.

 ---